Saptagiri Sankar Ulaka: Political career

 He has been instrumental in raising his voice for a High Court Bench in undivided Koraput among many other issues that are pertinent to the welfare and development of Koraput.
 The Parliamentary Constituency of Koraput & South Odisha at large have benefitted due to an upgraded airport at Jeypore after consistent demands in the Lok Sabha for the upgradation of the existing Jeypore airstrip into a full fledged commercial airport by Saptagiri.
 The Jeypore Airport since June 2022 has been commercially operational.
 Saptagiri has also been raising the voice of the Opposition in the Lok Sabha and in protests on bringing attention to the rising violence amongst women in Odisha.
-Due to the Koraput MPs sustained efforts mobile and cellular connectivity has greatly increased in Koraput and Rayagada districts of Odisha where the terrain makes it extremely challenging to set up mobile towers.
+Due to the Koraput MPs sustained efforts mobile and cellular connectivity has greatly increased in Koraput and Rayagada districts of Odisha where the hilly terrain makes it extremely challenging to set up mobile towers.
 Saptagiri through the Universal Service Obligation Fund(USOF) has initiated and completed the erection of 1482 mobile towers at a cost of 1350 crore rupees (US$160 million).